weleoka/kaica_dun/README.md

 For HSQLDB - standalone game:

-1. Switch out the DataSource bean by removing `/cfg/DataSourceCfg.java` and putting `cfg/DataSourceHsCfg.java` in place. (todo: change)
+1. Optional: switch out the primary DataSource bean's configuration by changing the prefix `datasource.sqldb` to `datasource.hsqldb` in `config/DataSourceCfg.java`
+2. If you don't have it already rename `src/resources/application_example.properties` to `src/resources/application.properties` and edit it to use mariaDB, mySQL or hsqldb, and maybe set your credentials and url parameters.
+3. Set the kaica.debug parameter to false
-2. Change the dialect in application.config to the HSQL dialect by switching the commenting out.
+4. Change the dialect in `application.config` to the HSQL dialect by switching the commenting out.
-3. Optional: change the ddl mode in application.config from create-drop to update, but only after ensuring that the tables are in existence.
+5. Optional: change the ddl mode in `application.config` from create-drop to update, but only after ensuring that the tables are in existence.
 This is a question of weather or not you want save game functions.
-4. In build.gradle uncomment the HSQL db dependency, and consider commenting out mariDb and sqlDb dependencies.
-5. Change the debug in `cfg/KaicaDunCfg.java` from true to false.
+6. Change the debug in `cfg/KaicaDunCfg.java` from true to false.
-6. Finally set the logging level to warn for all the loggers in `log4j2.xml` and consider changing the appender to file out so you can monitor log/app.log for issues.
+7. Finally set the logging level to warn for all the loggers in `log4j2.xml` and consider changing the appender to file out so you can monitor log/app.log for issues.

 Now it is possible to run the builds using gradle wrapper: `./gradlew distZip` or `gradlew.bat distZip` in windows should yield results.